William Butler Yeats (1865-1939) - Life (1)

 [ top ]

 1910-13: Iseult Gonne speaks to WBY in terms that he understands as a marriage proposal, 1910; breach with John Quinn lasting years due to indiscreet talk about his mistress, only to be resolved in 1911; death of Synge, 24 March 1909; edits Synge’s Poems and Translations (1909); love-affair with Mabel Dickinson, physiotherapist (masseuse; sis. of Dublin architect and critic), 1908-1913, ending acrimoniously when she claims to be pregnant (whereon WBY consults Lady Gregory and a clairvoyant, Elizabeth Radcliffe, practitioner of automatic handwriting [which Georgie Yeats may have observed]; Collected Works in Prose and Verse in (8 vols.
 1908) published by A. H. Bullen at the Shakespeare Head Press, with financial aid of Miss Horniman; issues The Green Helmet and Other Poems (1910), including poems grouped as ‘Raymond Lully to his wife Pernella’ (later emended to ‘Nicholas Flamel’), dealing with Maud Gonne; issues Poetical Works of William Blake (Routledge 1910), erroneously calling Blake Irish; receives a civil pension listing, negotiated by Edmund Gosse and permitting him to continue his political work in Ireland; the Gregorys receive a letter from Gosse condemning their interference in the matter, and leading to WBY’s chief rift with them; WBY writes long (and probably unposted) letter of self-analysis to Robert Gregory (2 Aug.
 1910; quoted in Ellmann, 1948, p.179); Miss Horniman alienated by production of Shaw’s Shewing-up of Blanco Posnet (Abbey, Feb 1910) and further alienated by purportedly inadvertant failure to close Abbey following death of Edward VII (6 May 1910); WBY visits his father in New York during first Abbey American tour, 1911; peaceful first night of Playboy in Boston followed by riots in New York (‘stink pots and rosaries’); second night attended by Theodore Roosevelt; company technically arrested in Philadelphia; threats to Lady Gregory’s life in Chicago; WBY’s interest in spiritualism revives on meeting an American medium Eta Wreidt, resulting in first introduction to Leo Africanus, “guide”, talks to J. M. Synge (‘said he was happy but when he saw me longed to live’), and hears voice of Maud Gonne through Mrs. Wreidt’s trumpet, Feb.
 1911; issues ‘The Folly of Argument’, an essay, in Manchester Playgoer (June 1911); in May 1911 meets [Bertha] Georgiana Hyde-Lees (called ‘Georgie’ and ‘George’ by WBY alone), dg. of Nelly Hyde-Lees and step-daughter of Olivia Shakespear’s brother H. T. Tucker whom she married in Feb.
 1911; admitted to rank of Theoricus Adeptus Minor in Stella Matutina (successor to Golden Dawn), and thus certified by Felkin, 10 Jan.
-1912; meets Rabindranath Tagore, 1912; refuses to sign assurance addressed to Ulster Unionists that Home Rule would not be sectarian; meets Miss X [Radcliffe?], whose automatic handwriting he subjects to tests, 1912-14; issues The Cutting of the Agate (pub. in NY, 1912), essays on tragic drama; writes letter to Grierson thanking him for edition of Donne, Nov.
-1912; stays with Maud Gonne at Les Mouettes in the village of Colleville, Calvados, Normandy, 1912; poems of appear in Poetry (Chicago), altered by Pound without permission; controversy surrounding the Hugh Lane Bequest of Impressionist paintings to the Municipal Gallery brings his disillusionment with Irish nationalism to a head, 1913; toured in America, 1912-13, and arranged sale of MSS to John Quinn with the cost being given unexplained to his father, JBY, living in New York; publishes “September 1913, or Romance in Ireland”, signed “Dublin, September 7th 1916, appearing in The Irish Times, 7 Sept.
+1912; meets Rabindranath Tagore, 1912; refuses to sign assurance addressed to Ulster Unionists that Home Rule would not be sectarian; meets Miss X [Radcliffe?], whose automatic handwriting he subjects to tests, 1912-14; issues The Cutting of the Agate (pub. in NY, 1912), essays and prefaces; writes letter to Grierson thanking him for edition of Donne, Nov.
+1912; stays with Maud Gonne at Les Mouettes in the village of Colleville, Calvados, Normandy, 1912; poems of appear in Poetry (Chicago), altered by Pound without permission; controversy surrounding the Hugh Lane Bequest of Impressionist paintings to the Municipal Gallery brings his disillusionment with Irish nationalism to a head, 1913; tours in America, 1912-13, and arranges sale of MSS to John Quinn, giving the money to his father JBY, then living in New York, without explanation; publishes “September 1913, or Romance in Ireland”, signed “Dublin, September 7th 1916, appearing in The Irish Times, 7 Sept.
 1913, and berating the Irish bourgeoisie for defection from patriotic standards, the gombeen materialism [‘greasy till’], contemporaneously with Lock-Out Strike in which Jim Larkin, Labour leader, was confronted by William Martin Murphy for the capitalists of Dublin; lectures on “Dreams and Ghosts” (Dublin, Nov.
 1913) and is mocked by The Irish Times; receives civil list pension of £150, 1913 [but see supra]; Dublin Corporation rejects Hugh Lane’s gift, 1913; takes rooms at Stone Cottage, Ashdown Forest, with Pound as his ‘secretary’, during winters of 1913-16; contribs.
 “Dublin Fanaticism” to Irish Worker (1 Nov.
 1913), rebuking employers for using religion as a weapon in the Lock-Out Strike and nationalists for failing to protest at police brutality; issues Poems Written in Discouragement (1913); reintroduced to Georgiana Hyde-Lees at Tucker’s house house in Ashdown Forest, 1913, in company with Ezra Pound and Dorothy Shakespear, George’s best friend; [cont.]

 [ back ] [ top ] [ next ]